Tuesday 23 February 2021

 4) A Case of Conscience, parts one and two.

 Whichever order in which they are read, Doctor Mirabilis is the most difficult one to get through.
 There is a lot of Latin, which might have still been taught in many schools back in 1964, but today Latin is hardly common.
 There is a lot of politics, as Bacon's character must be properly set against the turbulent times in which he lived.
 And the politics of England, France, and Rome, where most of the novel takes place, is complicated.
 Blish does his best to educate us and keep the story flowing.
 At no time did I want to give up on the novel, but it took me a long time to read it.
-And this is the way thicker novels should be read--this isn't pulp magazine material, but pretty intense (fictional to some extent) history.
-For readers who conclude the volume, a much clearer image of where our scientific studies emerged will result.
+And this is the manner that thicker novels should be read--this isn't pulp magazine material, but pretty intense (fictional to some extent) history.
+For readers who manage to finish the volume, a much clearer image of where our present day scientific studies emerged will result.
 A Case of Conscience will continue the moral debate, whereas Black Easter will show the ultimate conclusion of where such knowledge could lead.

 All in all, a highly recommended book.
 Expect to read slowly and carefully, and you will be greatly rewarded.